Sustainable Development Goals

 Planning development - new build standards

-Green buildings are constructed using technology that reduces energy and resource consumption as well as waste creation throughout the building's life cycle, from planning and design to construction, usage, management, and demolition.
-There are nine metrics for green buildings: biodiversity, water resources, base water retention, greening volume, daily energy savings, CO2 reduction, waste reduction, sewage and waste treatment improvement, and indoor environment.
-All new buildings built since 2004 have been planned and developed in accordance with the government's green building criteria, and Integral University has actively adhered to the green building policy.
+Green buildings are designed and constructed using technologies that minimize energy and resource consumption while reducing waste generation throughout their entire life cycle — from planning and design to construction, operation, management, and demolition.
+The concept of green buildings is evaluated through nine key metrics: biodiversity, water resources, base water retention, greening volume, daily energy savings, CO₂ reduction, waste reduction, sewage and waste treatment enhancement, and indoor environmental quality.
+Since 2004, all newly constructed buildings have been designed and developed in line with the government’s green building standards, and Integral University has been actively committed to following the green building policy.

 Building on brownfield sites